-Frequently Asked Questions from Employers on School of Business & Economics Internships
+Frequently Asked Questions from Employers on School of Business and Economics Internships

 SBE Internship Director

-School of Business & Economics (SBE) at the University of
+School of Business and Economics (SBE) at the University of

 their area of interest, all SBE students meet and maintain above average